skymill/cumulus/README.md

     [bundle: database]
     paths: /Users/sebastian/tmp/hosts/database

-All configuration options are required to be set.
+All configuration options are required to be set except `parameters` for bundles.

 ### CloudFormation configuration